growilabs/growi-docs/docs/en/guide/README.md

 The page name is supplemented when creating the page, and the page hierarchy can be organized efficiently.

-To use this function, setting up Elastic search as a search DB is required.
-Check [this](../admin-guide/admin-cookbook/setting-elasticsearch.md) page to find out how.
+To use this function, setting up ElasticSearch as a search DB is required.
+Check [this](../guide/features/search.md) page to find out how.

 ## Energize communication with comment function